-- 4.3.1 We will only place children in AP which is a registered provider and has been quality assured by Stacey Graham, PET Manager. - 4.3.2.
+4.3.1 We will only place children in AP which is a registered provider and has been quality assured by Stacey Graham, PET Manager.

+4.3.2.
 Children who require access to AP will have a personalised learning plan designed to meet their needs.
-Their attendance will be monitored by us in accordance with the School Register Regulations.
-Our DSL will work together with the DSL at the AP to ensure that any safeguarding concerns are followed up appropriately.
+Their attendance will be monitored by us in accordance with the School Register Regulations .
+Our DSL will work together with the DSL at the AP to ensure that effective sharing of information and any safeguarding concerns are followed up appropriately.